Leh Ladakh – Jammu and Kashmir

 In February, you can attempt the demanding Chadar ice-trek.
 Much of its route is next to the frozen Zanskar River, crossing side tributaries on shaky snow bridges and camping in rock caves en-route.

 Leh and Ladakh have a plethora of options for trekking.
 Besides the popular routes mentioned above, you can also explore Lamayuru to Darcha trek, Rumtse to Tso Moriri through Yalang Yugula pass (5440 meters), Saboo to Khaltsar via Digar La Pass (5300 meters), Spituk to Stok route and Hemis to Zangla trek through Martsalang and Zengchan villages.

 Mountain Passes in Leh Ladakh:

 Besides the three mountain passes en-route Srinagar-Leh National Highway (NH 1D), namely Zoji La, Namki La, and Fotu La, and the Baralacha La Pass on the Leh-Manali Highway, there are few other major Himalayan mountain passes in and around Leh Ladakh region.
-These passes are of great historical importance in terms of trade market as they used to serve as the gateways between India and other neighboring countries for importing and exporting essential goods.
+These passes are of great historical importance in terms of the trade market as they used to serve as the gateways between India and other neighboring countries for importing and exporting essential goods.
 Currently, these passes are the strategic military bases to fight against cross-border terrorism.
-They have also played a huge role in the growth of tourism industry in Leh-Ladakh region.
+They have also played a huge role in the growth of the tourism industry in the Leh-Ladakh region.

 With an elevation of 5328 meters above the sea level, Taglang La pass is the second highest mountain pass in Ladakh after Khardung La.
 It is situated in the Zanskar range and is approachable from the Leh-Manali highway.
 You can catch breathtaking views of the Zanskar Valley from this scenic place.